PTAB

 • Core Argument for this Ground:

-• Expectation of Success: Sall's positive clinical trial data, showing significant improvements in objective signs of dry eye disease with the 0.05% CsA emulsion, would have provided a POSITA with a reasonable expectation of success in formulating the claimed invention.
+• Expectation of Success: The positive clinical trial data reported in Sall for a 0.05% CsA emulsion would have provided a POSITA with a reasonable expectation of success in producing a safe and therapeutically effective treatment for KCS as claimed.

 • Core Argument for this Ground:

-• Expectation of Success: The combined teachings of Sall (showing low trough levels) and Acheampong (showing no detectable peak or trough levels) would give a POSITA a very high expectation of success that the claimed 0.05% emulsion would result in substantially no detectable CsA in the blood.
+• Expectation of Success: The combined teachings of Sall and Acheampong explicitly disclose the claimed pharmacokinetic property.
+A POSITA would therefore have a high expectation of success that administering the emulsion of Ding would result in substantially no detectable concentration of CsA in the blood, as recited in the claims.

 4. Key Claim Construction Positions